Notice

 ceph tell osd.1 heap start_profiler

-running if the CEPH_HEAP_PROFILER_INIT=true
+Alternatively, if the CEPH_HEAP_PROFILER_INIT=true

-variable is found in
+variable is found in the

 Printing Stats

-To print out statistics, execute the following:
+To print out statistics, run a command of the following form:

 ceph tell {daemon-type}.{daemon-id} heap stats